 level.
 The majority of Bahrain's oil wells are

-in this area.
 The country offers a fascinating

 blend of eastern and western cultures as high